Perth Arena

-Perth Arena (known commercially as ') is an entertainment and sporting arena in the city centre of Perth, Western Australia, used mostly for basketball matches.
+Perth Arena (known commercially as ') is an entertainment and sporting arena in the city centre of Perth, Western Australia, used mostly for basketball games.
 It is located on Wellington Street near the site of the former Perth Entertainment Centre, and was officially opened on 10 November 2012.
 Perth Arena was the first stage of the Perth City Link, a 13.5 ha major urban renewal and redevelopment project which involved the sinking of the Eastern Railway to link the Perth central business district directly with Northbridge.

+Anchor tenants of Perth Arena include the Perth Wildcats, West Coast Fever, and until 2019, the Hopman Cup.

 History

 Perth Arena, as seen from the 50th floor of the Central Park building.

-It is owned by VenuesWest (which operates the Perth High Performance Centre, Arena Joondalup, WA Basketball Centre, and others) on behalf of The Government of Western Australia and is managed by AEG Ogden.
+Perth Arena is owned and operated by VenuesWest (which also operates the Perth High Performance Centre, Arena Joondalup, WA Basketball Centre, and others) on behalf of the Government of Western Australia.
+Legends Global (formerly AEG Ogden) had initially managed the arena upon opening, with VenuesWest assuming management of the facility from July 2026.

 The inaugural General Manager of Perth Arena was David Humphreys, former General Manager of the Perth Entertainment Centre and the Sydney SuperDome.
 Humphreys died two months before the venue's opening.
 AEG Ogden announced Steve Hevern as the interim General Manager on 3 October 2012.

-Anchor tenants of Perth Arena include the West Coast Fever, Perth Wildcats and formerly the Hopman Cup.
+Elton John opened the arena with a concert on 10 November 2012.
+Part of the concert was also broadcast as the opening segment to the 2012 Channel Seven Perth Telethon.